PTSD Among Aging Adults

 If all else fails, speak with a professional.
 You may find it productive to converse with someone who is trained and experienced in dealing with PTSD and aging.
 Believe it or not, there are proven and effective treatments for PTSD.
 Taking action for your own health and well-being early on will allow you to see a therapist sooner and get relevant information on PTSD treatment as necessary for your case.

 Getting treated earlier rather than later is crucial if you are dealing with PTSD or LOSS.
-The reason for this is because the symptoms for both can get worse with age.
+This is because the symptoms for both can get worse with age.
 Addressing the issue now may help curb them from becoming a bigger problem in the future.
-Early treatment may also help to improve your family life.
+Early treatment may also improve your family life.
 Those suffering from PTSD may pull away from loved ones for no clear reason or have difficulty getting along with people in general.
-They may even be violent or aggressive.
-If you are able to get help with your PTSD symptoms early on, not only will you be able to live a better life sooner, but your family and close friends will also benefit from it.
+They could even be violent or aggressive.
+If you can get help with your PTSD symptoms early on, not only will you be able to live a better life sooner, but your family and close friends will also benefit.
 Last but not least, PTSD can also be related to other health issues.
 For example, studies have shown that heart failure is linked to PTSD.
 Active treatment for your PTSD could improve your physical health in the long run.

 Retirees with Post-Traumatic Disorder

-Non-veteran retirees can go through PTSD as well.
-They may have experienced other forms of trauma such as car accidents, unexpected loss of a loved one, or sexual assault, for example, which lead to PTSD symptoms.
-Invasive medical procedures and life threatening health diagnoses can also cause PTSD in seniors.
+Non-veteran retirees can experience PTSD as well.
+They may have experienced other forms of trauma such as car accidents, unexpected loss of a loved one, or sexual assault, which lead to PTSD symptoms.
+Invasive medical procedures and life-threatening health diagnoses can also cause PTSD in seniors.

 There are various reasons why these symptoms can increase with age:

 • When younger, people may resort to avoidance-based coping mechanisms like overworking to keep the mind occupied or drinking alcohol to “escape reality.”
-While these methods may provide relief early on, they may become less available or not as effective as they age.
+While these methods may provide relief early on, they may become less effective as they age.

 • Role changes may make coping with memories of trauma harder for retirees.
 For example, if you are a parent, you spend most of your prime years working and providing for your children.
 Once your children are grown and independent, you may start to feel a sense of emptiness.
 This emptiness may result in your mind wandering to old times.